martinthomson/quic-tls/draft-thomson-quic-tls.md

   RFC7230:
   RFC7258:
   RFC0793:
+  I-D.ietf-tls-cached-info:
+  RFC7685:

 --- abstract

-The QUIC experiment defines a custom security protocol.
-This was necessary to gain handshake latency improvements.
-This document describes how that security protocol might be replaced with TLS.
+This document describes how Transport Layer Security (TLS) can be used to secure QUIC.

 --- middle